 “70% of fans bring a mobile device to the stadium or arena and expect to use it during a game as well.”

 Research and Market reports the Global Sports and Fitness App market will grow at a compound annual growth rate (CAGR) of 23.78% between 2013-2018, and eMarketer and Flurry support that CAGR with sport apps tripling worldwide between August 2013 and August 2014 with a growth of 210%.
 Plus, sport app fans use sport apps more than twice as much as the average user.
-Read about mobile app development.
+Read about mobile app development services.

 Though fans are ready to engage and have the mobile devices to do so there is still a major challenge facing the sports market -- and that is users navigating within an app store.
 Developers can develop a mobile app but users find it difficult to find the correct app and can download the incorrect, illworking product.
 Illworking and incorrect apps can dramatically decrease the use of a proven successful apps and that’s why it is important to work with a team that can idealize, envision and create an app that works and is being utilized.